wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Framework/React/React-Reference.md

 - [2017-React Design Patterns and Best Practices #Book#](https://www.safaribooksonline.com/library/view/react-design-patterns/9781786464538/): Build modular applications that are easy to scale using the most powerful components and design patterns that React can offer you right now About This Book.

-- [2017-React Express【Series 】](https://github.com/dabbott/react-express): The all-in-one beginner's guide to modern React application development!
+- [2017-React Express #Series#](https://github.com/dabbott/react-express): The all-in-one beginner's guide to modern React application development!

 - [2017-React and React Native #Book#](https://parg.co/beh): Use React and React Native to build applications for desktop browsers, mobile browsers, and even as native mobile apps.